 In this Article

-Pregnancy comes with many dos and don’ts, especially regarding diet.
-While the recommended diet usually includes dried fruits and nuts, many mothers are worried that eating peanuts will increase the chances of the unborn baby developing a peanut allergy.
+Pregnancy comes with many dos and don’ts, especially with regards to diet.
+While the recommended diet usually includes dry fruits and nuts, many mothers worry that eating peanuts will increase the chances of the unborn baby developing a peanut allergy.
 Does this mean you have to give up eating peanuts altogether?
 Well, not really.
 Read on to find the benefits of eating peanuts and the necessary precautions to be taken.

-Fear of allergy is mainly the reason why many women refrain from consuming peanuts during pregnancy.
-About a quarter of expectant mothers experience allergies – some allergies spring up during pregnancy while some women have allergies running in their family.
+The fear of allergies is the main reason why many women refrain from consuming peanuts during pregnancy.
+About a quarter of expectant mothers experience allergies – some allergies spring up during pregnancy, while some women have allergies running in their family.
 Unless the mother has a proven allergy to peanuts, there is no established evidence that eating peanuts (or any food containing them such as granola bars, cereals, etc.) will affect you or the put the baby at risk of developing an allergy.

 So, you can feel free to consume peanuts during pregnancy if you don’t have an allergy yourself.

 Contrary to popular belief, eating peanuts is good for pregnancy.
-The natural fat contained in this product explains its popularity.
+The natural fat in peanuts explains its popularity.
 Analysis of the nutritional value of a peanut reveals that it is as healthy as other nuts in the quantities of valuable ingredients.

-Peanuts are loaded with proteins that cedar nuts and walnuts contain.
+Peanuts are loaded with proteins that walnuts contain.
 A balanced assortment of vitamins (B1, B4, B5, B6, C, E) and various minerals like calcium, magnesium, iron and potassium make it a nourishing snack.
 The calories in peanuts provide energy and strength.

 Peanuts also have the following benefits:

 Some women might develop allergies during pregnancy.
-Here are the symptoms of peanut allergy:
+Here are the symptoms of a peanut allergy:

 - Diarrhoea or vomiting